stjordanis/terra-docs-old/README.md

 - uses an altered version of docusaurus v1.14.0 called terra-docusaurus
     - using remark instead of remarkable
 - support for ReactJS pages for better explanatory components
+- has support for graphviz rendering to SVG via viz.js